Septarian and Pyrite Nodules

 Chrissy and Opal

-I banged on a few rocks south of the bridge but didn't find any decent Septarian nodules.
 On the river banks, Chrissy discovered a bunch of small nodules composed of what appeared to be pyrite.
 The outside of the nodules were completely oxidized to a dark gray/brown color, but it was their relative heaviness that told us that they were probably pyrite.
 I broke one apart and, sure enough, its interior was metallic.
-When we got home, I stuck the nodules in oxalic acid for a couple days and they cleaned up nicely as you an see in the following picture - although it is my guess, based on the silvery color, that the nodules are actually composed of marcasite and it is likely that they will re-tarnish and decay over time.
+When we got home, I stuck the nodules in oxalic acid for a couple days and they cleaned up nicely as you an see in the following picture - although it is my guess, based on the silvery color, that the nodules are actually composed of marcasite and it is likely that they will re-tarnish and decay over time since the mineral is generally not stable in normal atmospheric conditions.

 Pyrite (marcasite?) nodule